connectrpc/conformance/docs/authoring_test_cases.md

 The expected response for a test is auto-generated based on the request details.
 The conformance runner will determine what the response should be by the values specified in the test suite and individual test cases.
 However, you have the ability to explicitly specify your own expected response directly in the test definition itself.

 To do so, simply define an `expectedResponse` block for your test case and this will override the auto-generated expected response in the test runner.
 This typically only needs done for exception test cases.

-For examples, search the [test suites](testsuites) directory for `expectedResponse`.
+For examples, search the [test suites](testsuites) directory for the word `expectedResponse`.

 [testsuites]: https://github.com/connectrpc/conformance/tree/main/internal/app/connectconformance/testsuites/data
 [suite-proto]: https://buf.build/connectrpc/conformance/file/main:connectrpc/conformance/v1/suite.proto